guacamole/learning-ansible/day-2-adhoc-commands.md

 # Day - 2 Adhoc Commands

-Getting familiar with few basic commands/adhoc commands to work with
+Getting familiar with few basic commands/adhoc commands to work with Sometimes when the servers are not reponding in the way they are supposed to or there might be few quick commands that you might wanna run instantly like:
+- Checking log file
+- Rebooting your server
+- Quickly remove the access from a particular resource,etc.

 1. Start with setting up a system like following: